dqhendricks/vite-plugin-react-meta-map/README.md

 3. Works with projects that use Vite config's rollup options to create multiple entry point files for their react project, though I have't created unit tests for this yet.
 4. Works with Typescript or Javascript.
 5. Not as convenient for sites that have numerous DB-generated pages, but tools can be made on a per-project basis that will generate the correct pageMetaMap file to allow for this to work as well.
 6. While this works great for web crawlers and open-graph social media links, it will not update the page title for in-app route changes (which may be visible at the top of some browsers).
-In-project logic will have to handle this in its routing logic if needed.
+This will have to be handled in the in-project routing logic if needed.
 7. If you have ideas for contributions please get in touch.